yeung-lab/Micro-Bench/README.md

  ![logo](media/u-Bench_logo.png)

- Welcome to the official repository  for **Clinfo.ai**: An Open-Source Retrieval-Augmented Large Language Model System for Answering Medical Questions using Scientific Literature.
+ Welcome to the official repository  for **μ-Bench:** A Vision-Language Benchmark for Microscopy Understanding

 <p align="center">
   <strong>Arxiv:</strong> <a href="https://arxiv.org/abs/2310.16146" target="_blank">Arxiv</a>